CrowdStrike/foundry-sample-insider-risk-sailpoint/README.md

 > [!NOTE]
 > * The workflow `Add SailPoint leavers data to IDP and AD group` runs daily and processes both:
-    >   * Newly identified employees who have given notice of future departure.
+>   * Newly identified employees who have given notice of future departure (from now to +180 days in future).
 >   * Previously identified employees whose departure dates are still in the future.
 >
 >   The workflow will continue to add/maintain these employees on the Identity Protection watchlist and in Active Directory until their actual departure date.
 This ensures monitoring of all employees those who are on a notice period.
 > * The workflow `Remove SailPoint leavers from IDP and AD group` runs daily and automatically removes employees from the watchlist and Active Directory after 30 days of their departure date.
 This automation helps maintain a clean and up-to-date entries.

 ## Foundry resources